opensource111111/tekken-8-mod-manager/README.md

 Option 2: EXE
-   1. Place the executable in Steam\steamapps\common\Tekken 8 and run.
+   1. Unzip the file and you will most likely can a virus warning.
+Any virus warning you may have are false positives.
+Place the executable in Steam\steamapps\common\Tekken 8 and run.